wanniethecharacter/Oggify/README.md

 Reporting Bugs
 --------------

-Report issues via github.
+Report issues via GitHub.
 Please run oggify with -v and send the output starting with the previous "encoding ... to ..." line and down through the Python error.

 Legal Stuff
 -----------